Another Word For IN_THE_PAST

 old-fashioned

-Adjective : Of a thing, outdated or no longer in vogue.
+Adjective : Of an object, outdated or no longer in vogue.

-Adjective : Of a person, preferring the customs of earlier times.
+Adjective : Of a person, preferring the customs of earlier times and the old-style ways.

 Noun : A cocktail made by muddling sugar with bitters and adding whiskey or, less commonly, brandy, served with a twist of citrus rind.